iLVL-Key/FFXI/addons/Vanity/readme.md

 ## Changelog

+Version 4.1.1
+- Adjusted settings to auto-save on load, saving any newly added settings to the settings.xml file (mostly for the new `persist_random_selection` setting).

 Version 4.1
 - Added `persist_random_selection` option.
 Every time Vanity attempts to set a lockstyle, if the previous table of lockstyle numbers to choose from is the same, it will reuse the previously selected lockstyle number. (thanks Asura.Sechs!)